Grand in scale and facilities, Ramsay Garden is also enviably located beside Edinburgh Castle and offers views over the New Town.

 Directly off the left of the main hall is a further double bedroom with a King-size bed, an armchair, and double wardrobes on either side of a curtained cabinet.
 In the rightmost of these, you’ll find the apartment’s boiler; the heating is controlled via a panel in the lobby branching off the back of the main hall.
 This lobby also contains a utility closet with iron and ironing board, and the bathroom, which has a freestanding roll top bath with decorative claw feet and an attached shower head.
 Both the bathroom and the nearby shower room with wet area have heated towel rails and electric underfloor heating, affording an additional source of homely comfort on chilly days.
 The fourth of the apartment’s double bedrooms (again with a King-size bed) is to be found beside the shower room, and houses a dressing screen and integrated triple wardrobe.

 The final room of the apartment is its kitchen, which has the facilities for two to cook simultaneously in its ample worktop, dual elevated ovens, gas cooking range and twin sinks.
 There is an equal abundance of storage space, with the central unit sporting drawers on three sides, and cupboards running from the door along to the Samsung fridge-freezer.
-The kitchen also contains a dishwasher and washer-dryer, and a curving staircase leads you to the exit to the garden.
+The kitchen also contains a dishwasher and washer-dryer.

 Ramsay Garden offers the opportunity to experience Edinburgh from a vantage point shared with Edinburgh Castle.
 The recurrence of Castlehill in postcards of Edinburgh attests to its status as an iconic city landmark, and one which supplies views the equal of those in which it stars.
 Additionally, you’ll stay in an apartment whose remarkable dimensions are capitalized with tasteful and pristine décor, as well as high-end fittings and facilities.
 In all then, Ramsay Garden qualifies as a great foundation for your stay in the capital of Scotland.